ericcolton/asset-doctor/README.md

 | XLE    | 5%       | $493.92    | $255.68    |
 | MUB    | 29%      | $2,859.36  | $3,160.02  |

-The next input *excel_rebalancer.py* wants is the quantities and prices of the positions in the "current" portfolio.
-These need to be in the following 3-row format.
+The next input *excel_rebalancer.py* requires are the quantities and prices of the positions in the "current" portfolio.
+These need to be in the following 3-row tab-delimited format.
 Note that the listing of securities extends horizonatally.

 | VTI | VTI     | VEA | VEA    | VWO | VWO    | VIG | VIG     | XLE | XLE    | MUB | MUB     |
 |-----|---------|-----|--------|-----|--------|-----|---------|-----|--------|-----|---------|